t2trg/t2trg-iot-edge-computing/draft-hong-t2trg-iot-edge-computing.md

 ### IoT End Devices Management

-IoT end device management includes managing information about the IoT devices, including their sensors, how to communicate with them, etc.
-Edge computing addresses the scalability challenges from the massive number of IoT end devices and IoT data value by separating the scalability domain into edge/local networks and remote network.
+IoT end device management includes managing information about the IoT devices, including their sensors, how to communicate with them, etc. Edge computing addresses the scalability challenges from the massive number of IoT end devices by separating the scalability domain into edge/local networks and remote network.

+Challenges listed in {{sec-dis-auth}} may be applicable to IoT end devices management as well.

-### Data Management
+### Data Management {#sec-data}

-With regard to the high level challenges listed in {{sec-challenges}}, data storage and processing at the edge is a major aspect of IoT edge computing.
-Data may therefore need to be classified (e.g., in terms of privacy, importance, validity, etc.).
+Data storage and processing at the edge is a major aspect of IoT edge computing, directly addressing high level IoT challenges listed in {{sec-challenges}}.
 Data analysis such as performed in AI/ML tasks performed at the edge may benefit from specialized hardware support on computing nodes.

+Related challenges include:

+* Addressing concerns on resource usage, security and privacy when sharing, discovering or managing data.
+For example by presenting data in views composed of an aggregation of related data {{Zhang}}, protecting data communication between authenticated peers {{Basudan}}, classifying data (e.g., in terms of privacy, importance, validity, etc.), .
+* Data driven programming models {{Renart}}, e.g. event-based, including handling of naming and data abstractions
-IoT edge computing will face challenges in term of, for example, programmability, naming, data abstraction, data service management and data discovery (discussed in communication brokering).
-Furthermore, while edge computing can support IoT services independently of cloud computing, it can also be connected to cloud computing.
+* While edge computing can support IoT services independently of cloud computing, it can also be connected to cloud computing.
 Thus, the relationship of IoT edge computing to cloud computing, with regard to data management, is another potential challenge {{ISO_TR}}.

 ## Simulation and Emulation Environments